-I was prevented from pursuing a creative major, so I studied economics and political science in college and decided to go to law school.
-I actually enjoyed my time at UCLA Law School.
+I was strongly discouraged from pursuing a creative major, so I studied economics and poli-sci at UCSD and decided to go to law school.
+I enjoy the philosophy of law and enjoyed my time at UCLA Law School.

-After graduating, I worked at the prestigious law firm Latham & Watkins.
-I had "made it" but knew I was not aligned with my true self.
+After graduating, I worked at the my dream law firm Latham & Watkins.
+I had "made it" but found I was not aligned with my true self.
 In my fourth year, I took a leap of faith to find my own true path.

 I had a transition period working as a project lead at the agency Hello Design.
 When I started there, I didn't even know you could be a freelance illustrator!
 I learned a lot, but I was still on the business side.

 In 2015, I took a second leap of faith leaving the salaried world to working for myself.
 I gave myself six months to try to make it work, and it's still working seven years later.
 Mimochai is a dream come true.

 I learned that just "doing want you love" is not enough to lead a balanced life.
 I found a spiritual practice to be a critical part of my creative pursuit, and am a soon-to-be certified meditation teacher.

 I take on a limited number of client projects that align with my mission and values.
 In the past I've worked with Disney, the National Parks Conservation Association, and Adobe.